pkrampage/my-first-repo/README.md

 - Styling pages with custom CSS and responsive design techniques
 - Reviewing JavaScript fundamentals (variables, functions, loops)
 - Practicing DOM manipulation and basic user interaction
-- Exploring modern JavaScript (ES6+) features like arrow functions, template literals, and destructuring
+- Exploring modern JavaScript (ES6+) features like arrow functions, template literals, and destructuring.
 - **Learning to use Bootstrap for quick and effective layout and responsive design**
 - **Diving into Tailwind CSS for utility-first styling and rapid UI development**